A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Hypergame Theory in Multi-Agent Systems

 Next, we distinguish works based on the extent of their hypergame integration as follows: \begin{itemize} \item \textbf{Conceptual} applications refer to hypergames and are inspired by hypergame-theoretic concepts but do not incorporate an explicit hypergame model. \item \textbf{Partial} applications are inspired by hypergame-theoretic concepts but only formally integrate components -- such as solution concepts or subjective perceptions -- instead of instantiating the entire framework; \item \textbf{Complete} applications entail a full hypergame model integration. \end{itemize}

-As depicted by Figure~\ref{fig:integ_type_main}, we can observe that 35 of surveyed papers entail a complete integration of hypergame-theoretic models, with 5 works relying on partial and 3 on conceptual implementations.
-Furthermore, the ``complete'' category is dominant across individual domains, suggesting that while the operationalization of the complex hypergame analytical frameworks is non-trivial, agent-based application benefit from high-fidelity instantiations of hypergame-theoretic models.
+As depicted in Figure~\ref{fig:integ_type_main}, 35 of the surveyed papers entail complete integration of hypergame-theoretic models, 10 rely on partial implementations, and 3 approaches implement hypergames only at the conceptual level.
+Furthermore, the ``complete'' category is dominant across most individual domains, suggesting that, while operationalising complex hypergame analytical frameworks is non-trivial, agent-based applications benefit from high-fidelity instantiations of hypergame-theoretic models.